How Long Will My Retirement Savings Last?

 Another great option for saving?
 Put off retirement for as long as you can.
 That way you’ll still be earning an income and can let your retirement savings further accumulate interest.
 It also means that once you do retire, you’ll be able to have more money to spend during those years.

 The ideal retirement looks different for everyone.
 Some just want to be able to finally take up fly-fishing, and just take it easy.
-But for other people, the idea of giving up a professional endeavour completely can seem disorienting and ominous.
-In that case, the part-time consulting gig, teaching stint, or whatever else your talents qualify you for are a great option to stave off existential angst—and also bolster your income.
+But for other people, the idea of giving up a professional endeavor completely can seem disorienting and ominous.
+In that case, the part-time consulting gig, teaching stint, or whatever else your talents qualify you for are a great option to stave off existential angst — and also bolster your income.

 Downsize your home